canro91/canro91.github.io/_posts/2023-07-18-FiveYearsOfBlogging.md

 cover-alt: "Hand-written letters"
 ---

-Some days ago I found out this [Hacker News question](https://news.ycombinator.com/item?id=35164819) about what blogging has done for blog writers and realized, as this post title implies, that I published my first blog post five years ago.
-This is what blogging has done for me.
+Some days ago I found out this [Hacker News question](https://news.ycombinator.com/item?id=35164819) about what blogging has done for blog writers.
+I realized that I published my first blog post five years ago.
+I'd like to share what blogging has done for me.

-I already shared [how I started blogging]({% post_url 2020-07-18-HowIStartedBlogging %}) and the story behind my first post.
+In a past post, I shared [how I started blogging]({% post_url 2020-07-18-HowIStartedBlogging %}) and the story behind my first post.
 Long story short: I didn't want to throw away some hours of Googling.

 ## 1. What has my blog done for me?